Malaert64/cotm-randomizer-1.4/README.md

 16. "DSS Run Speed": The Pluto and Griffin DSS card speed increase will apply even when jumping.
 17. "Skip Cutscenes": Cutscenes will proceed without dialogue.
 18. "Skip Magic Item Tutorials": Magic Items will no longer provide guidance on item use when obtained.
+19. "Nerf Roc Wing": Roc Wing will be less effective while Double or Kick Boots have not yet been obtained.
+Read the guide below for details.

+# "Nerf Roc Wing" guide:

+The optional patch "Nerf Roc Wing" by Liquid Cat changes the way the Roc Wing behaves.
+The Roc Wing's height will be decreased if Double and/or Kick Boots are not yet obtained according to this list:

+Jump Lv.
+5 = Roc Wing + Kick Boots + Double
+Jump Lv.
+4 = Roc Wing + Kick Boots
+Jump Lv.
+3 = Roc Wing + Double (alternatively solvable with Kick Boots instead of Double) Jump Lv.
+2 = Roc Wing
+Jump Lv.
+1 = Double (alternatively solvable with just Roc Wing) Jump Lv.
+0 = Nothing

+Without Double and Kick Boots, the Roc Wing jump height is nerfed, and you can only jump from the ground.
+With Double and no Kick Boots, the Roc Wing jump height is nerfed, but you can jump once from midair (and it will count as your double jump).
+Without Double but with Kick Boots, the Roc Wing jump height is normal, but you can only jump from the ground.
+With Double and Kick Boots, the Roc Wing jump behaves as it does normally in vanilla (i.e., midair jumps and infinite jumps while still in the air).

+Very importantly, the heights in logic take into account that you will jump SLIGHTLY HIGHER while holding the A button during a Roc Wing jump.
+If you cannot make a jump that is included in the list of locations below with the correct jump level, try holding the A button during the jump.

+Liquid Cat also provided this additional explanation of which areas and rooms are affected:

+OTHER NOTES:
+-Escaping the catacombs and reaching Audience Room can be done with Jump Lv.
+1 at minimum.
+As such, anything beyond the Catacombs doable with just Jump Lv.
+1 doesn't have it listed there, as being there with Jump Lv.
+0 is impossible.
+-Going from Audience Room to top of Machine Tower is doable with Jump Lv.
+2 or Kick Boots + Jump Lv.
+1.
+-Reaching Eternal Corridor and Chapel Tower can be done Jump Lv.
+3. Making it with Jump Lv.
+2 is possible with Freeze or upper Underground Gallery access.
+And of course, Jump Lv.
+1 can only make it with Kick Boots.
+-Observation Tower is ONLY reachable with Jump Lv.
+5, the highest jump level of them all.
+-Room CT14 (the room in Chapel Tower just after the Thunder Demons) is notably impossible to get past if you make it there with just Jump Lv.
+2; to get up the shaft, at minimum you need either Jump Lv.
+3 or Kick Boots.
+-You need Jump Lv.
+3 at minimum to both enter Waterway from Corridor and escape.
+Making it with Lv.
+2 is a softlock, but getting there with Lv.
+2 should be impossible to begin with.
+-If you end up outside the Battle Arena without Jump Lv.
+5, it's not a softlock; you can escape after doing the first three Arena rounds.

+LOCATIONS:
+-SR3   - Sealed Room: Main shaft left fake wall: Jump Lv.
+5 -CC3   - Catacomb: Fleamen brain room - Lower: Jump Lv.
+1
+-CC3b  - Catacomb: Fleamen brain room - Upper: Jump Lv.
+3 OR Jump Lv.
+1 + Freeze
+-CC8b  - Catacomb: Earth Demon bone pit - Upper: Jump Lv.
+3 OR Kick -CC14b - Catacomb: Muddy Mudman platforms room - Upper:Jump Lv.
+1 OR Kick
+-CC25  - Catacomb: Mummies' fake wall:Jump Lv.
+1
+-AS4   - Abyss Staircase: Roc ledge:Jump Lv.
+4
+-AR14b - Audience Room: Wicked roc chamber - Upper:Jump Lv.
+4
+-AR17b - Audience Room: Right exterior - Upper:Jump Lv.
+2 OR Kick
+-AR19  - Audience Room: 100 meter skelly dash hallway:Jump Lv.
+2 OR Kick
+-AR26  - Audience Room: Below Machine Tower roc ledge:Jump Lv.
+5
+-AR30  - Audience Room: Roc horse jaguar armory - Left:Jump Lv.
+4 OR Jump Lv.
+3 + Freeze
+-AR30b - Audience Room: Roc horse jaguar armory - Right:Jump Lv.
+4 OR Jump Lv.
+3 + Freeze
+-OW0   - Outer Wall: Left roc ledge:Jump Lv.
+4
+-OW1   - Outer Wall: Right-brained ledge:Jump Lv.
+5 OR Freeze
+-TH3   - Triumph Hallway: Entrance Flame Armor climb:Jump Lv.
+2 OR Kick + Freeze
+-MT3   - Machine Tower: Boneheaded argument wall kicks room:Jump Lv.
+2 OR Kick
+-MT6   - Machine Tower: Skelly-rang wall kicks room:Jump Lv.
+2 OR Kick
+-CT1   - Chapel Tower: Flame Armor climb room:Jump Lv.
+2 OR Freeze
+-CT13  - Chapel Tower: Sharp mind climb room:Jump Lv.
+2 OR Freeze
+-CT26  - Chapel Tower: Outside Battle Arena - UpperJump Lv.
+4 OR Jump Lv.
+3 + Freeze
+-CT26b - Chapel Tower: Outside Battle Arena - LowerJump Lv.
+4 OR Jump Lv.
+3 + Freeze
+-UG3   - Underground Gallery: Harpy climb room - Lower:Jump Lv.
+2 OR Freeze
+-UG3B  - Underground Gallery: Harpy climb room - Upper:Jump Lv.
+4 OR Freeze
+-UW10  - Underground Warehouse: Succubus shaft roc ledge:Jump Lv.
+5 OR Jump Lv.
+4 + Freeze
+-UW14  - Underground Warehouse: Optional puzzle ceiling fake wall:Jump Lv.
+2 OR Freeze
+-UW16B - Underground Warehouse: Holy fox hideout - Right roc ledge:     Jump Lv.
+3 OR Jump Lv.
+2 + Freeze -UY5   - Underground Waterway: Brain freeze room:Jump Lv.
+3 OR Freeze
+-UY8   - Underground Waterway: Roc fake ceiling:Jump Lv.
+2
+-UY13  - Underground Waterway: Roc exit shaft:Jump Lv.
+3
+-UY18  - Underground Waterway: Roc exit shaft fake wall:Jump Lv.
+3
+-CR1   - Ceremonial Room: Fake floor:Jump Lv.
+2 OR Kick

 # Patches: